nhsd-exeter/dos-postcode-api/README.md

 - Service extraction and insertion Lambda functions
 - Alerting Lambda functions

-When running locally, the Spingboot API and a local DynamoDB are spun up, containing mocked service data.
-The S3 and Lambda components are only available in the cloud environments.
-In the cloud environments the endpoints are authenticated and as such an API token is required to access them.

-Refer to the Local Project Setup section to see how to build and start the project locally.

-TODO: We need to bypass authentication when running locally.
 ## Testing

-The following tests are setup in this project:
+The following test types are present in this project:

-- Unit

-TODO: Check this command
-To run the unit tests locally, run the following make target: make unit-test
+- Unit - to run unit tests run the following make target: make unit-test

-- Contract

-TODO: Add make target for running contract tests
-To run the contract tests locally, run the following make target: make
+- Contract - to run contract tests run the following make target: make run-contract-test

-- Performance TODO: We need performance tests

-Run using JMeter.

-- Smoke

-Smoke tests will be run against the cloud environments and are triggered in the pipelines.
+- Performance - these tests are run in the performance pipeline

-TODO: We are here.
+- Smoke - to run smoke tests run the following make target: make run-smoke-test

 ### Test data and mock services

 In the local environment a local DynamoDB is spun up containing test services.
 The data for the DynamoDB is configured in the /data section of the project.

 In the cloud environment, service data is imported into the DynamoDB from the DoS read replica database via the ETL processes.
 The DoS read replica that the ETL points to is configured in the profile make files for the specific environment.

-Authentication access token to be used:

-MOCK_POSTCODE_API_ACCESS_TOKEN
+In the local and in the dev environments, the Authentication mechanism of the API is mocked, and as such, the following token must be provided in API requests: MOCK_POSTCODE_API_ACCESS_TOKEN

 ### Manual check

 Once the application is spun up, use postman to call the available endpoints of the API.
-Full API documentation can be found at this endpoint:
+Full API documentation can be found at the Swagger endpoint

-TODO: mention swagger endpoint

 ## Deployment